Debunking H&S myths and misconceptions

 We’ve heard all sorts of myths and misconceptions when it comes to health and safety.
 We’re here to debunk some of the more common ones we hear.

-H&S admin takes too long on site, it slows us down.
+H&S admin takes too long on-site, it slows us down.

 Back in the day we’d agree with you on this one, however times have changed.
-With the HazardCo system you can complete your health and safety quickly and easily.
+With a digital system (*cough*, HazardCo), you can complete your health and safety quickly and easily.

 Did you know our members reduced health and safety admin time by 50% when they switched from paper systems?
-Our easy to use app will guide you through what needs to be done to ensure you’re on top of your health and safety.
+Our easy to use App will guide you through what needs to be done to ensure you’re on top of your health and safety.

 I don’t need to worry about health and safety because I’m a small builder, the Regulators have bigger fish to fry.